Dan Wagner

 The Spot

-Start the trip with the preserve's best short trail, the Lakes & Ferns Trail.
+We started the trip with the preserve's best short trail, the Lakes & Ferns Trail.
 The flat four mile trail follows the western edge of beautiful Mallard Lake before entering a hardwood forest blanketed with fern fields as far as the eye can see.
-Hike this one counterclockwise and pick up the Sand Dunes Trail along the western section of the trail to view the remnants of the area's ancient glacial beach ridges.
-Portions of the Sand Dunes Trail may be closed from May 1 through July 1 for endangered ground nesting birds.
+We hiked this one counterclockwise and picked up the Sand Dunes Trail along the western section of the trail to view the remnants of the area's ancient glacial beach ridges.

-After, drive to Precious Sea Stables in Wallbridge for a relaxing hour long horseback ride.
+After, we drove out to Precious Sea Stables in Wallbridge for a relaxing hour-long horseback ride.
 The privately owned horse farm has nearly two dozen rescue horses, some descended from iconic race horses like Seattle Slew and Secretariat.
-The farm is operated by a very caring owner who goes out of her way to ensure you have a great experience.

-Next, make a stop at the Fort Meigs Historic Site in Perrysburg.
+Next, we made a stop at the Fort Meigs Historic Site in Perrysburg.
 The War of 1812 fort, one of America's largest reconstructed log forts, features several blockhouses, artillery batteries, a quartermaster's building, and much more.
-Each blockhouse is its own mini museum with informative displays of what life was like during the war, how it was fought, diary entries from soldiers, etc. After walking the fort grounds, stop at the museum and visitor center where you'll find uniforms worn by soldiers who defended the fort, weaponry, diaries, prisoner roles, and a ton more.
-History buffs will definitely get a kick out of the museum.
-If you're interested in grabbing a bite to eat after, check out Swig on Louisiana Ave.
-The cactus chili, hot dogs and Polish boys are worth the stop.
+Each blockhouse is its own mini museum with informative displays of what life was like during the war, how it was fought, diary entries from soldiers, etc. After walking the fort grounds, we stopped at the museum and visitor center where we found uniforms worn by soldiers who defended the fort, weaponry, diaries, prisoner roles, and a ton more.

-There are several options for lodging in the area, but the one we really like is the Cannaley Treehouse Village, the first public treehouse village in the country.
+This trip, we decided to stay at the Cannelly Treehouse Village, the first public treehouse village in the country.
 Opened in July 2020, the village is extremely popular and usually requires a reservation up to a year in advance.
 The treehouses come fully furnished with beds, sinks, microwaves, dining tables and chairs, electric grills, and more.
-A communal firepit, bathrooms, and shower facility are located near the front of the treehouse village.
-HEAVY Wheelhouse microbrewery is a short walk from the village.
-We stayed in the Dragline Treehouse and really enjoyed the experience.
+A communal fire pit, bathrooms, and shower facility are located near the front of the treehouse village.

-If you're unable to get a reservation for the Cannaley Treehouse Village, check out The Eco Camp, a small yurt campground adjacent to the Bluegrass RV Campground, five minutes from the Cannaley Treehouse Village.
-We stayed here during our last trip and found it to be worth the price tag.
-The yurts come furnished with queen sized beds and linens, side tables and a small overhead light.
-We recommend bringing candles.
-There is heat, but no air conditioning.
-Porta potties are located on site, but we recommend using the bathrooms and shower facilities in the Bluegrass Campground.
+If you visit the preserve and are unable to get a reservation for the Cannaley Treehouse Village, give the The Eco Camp some consideration.
+It's a small yurt campground adjacent to the Bluegrass RV Campground, five minutes from the Cannaley Treehouse Village.
+We stayed here during a pervious trip and found it to be worth the price tag.

 Day 2